simonpedrogonzalez/q-learning-blackjack-moonlanding/README.md

 Gymnasium is the most up-to-date and supported version of Gym that you played with for Homework 1.
 There are a few small differences between Gymnasium and Gym, but they follow the same overall structure and Gym is deprecated so it’s useful to get familiar with Gymnasium.
 Here is a link to documentation that you should skim to remind yourself how interactions with the environment works at a high-level: https://gymnasium.farama.org/introduction/basic_usage/

+### PyTorch Installation
 You will also need PyTorch installed.
-You don’t need to have a GPU since the problems we’ll be studying are simple, but if you have access to one you can install the GPU version and it might speed things up a bit; however, RL is often more CPU bound than GPU bound so you should be fine either way.
-You can install PyTorch locally following the instructions here: https://pytorch.org/get-started/locally/
+You don’t need to have a GPU since the problems we’ll be studying are simple, but if you have access to one you can install the GPU version and it might speed things up a bit; however, RL is often more CPU bound than GPU bound so you should be fine if you just want to install the CPU version (this is usually simpler).
+You can install PyTorch following the instructions here: https://pytorch.org/get-started/locally/